Aviation Research Grants (20.108)

 Renewals

-Multi-year grants are available; extensions are possible.
-No-cost extensions available upon application.
+Multi-year grants and cooperative agreements are available; extensions are possible.
+No-Cost Extensions available upon request.

 Single Audit Act assigns responsibility to either the Department of Health and Human Services or the Department of Defense for most institutions.
 The FAA reserves the right to conduct individual audits as needed within the constraints of applicable laws and regulations.